 Figure 4: Number of tournament wins, with grand slams.

-Figure 4 shows that England won the tournament 6 times, France 5 times, Wales 4 times, Ireland 3, and Scotland and Italy never did (although Scotland won the Five Nations).
-Paradoxically the top nation, England, scored only two grand slams, against 3 for each of France and Wales and 1 for Ireland.
-A majority of French and Welsh victories were grand slams (60% and 75%), against a third for each of England and Ireland; England is the only nations totalling 4 non-slam victories (shown as grey or faded colours in the figure).
-Overall, out of 18 Six Nations Tournaments, there were 9 grand slams, exactly a half.
+Figure 4 shows that England won the tournament 6 times, France 5 times, Wales and Ireland 4 times each, and Scotland and Italy never did (although Scotland won the Five Nations).
+Paradoxically the top nation, England, scored only two grand slams, like Ireland but fewer than France and Wales.
+A majority of French and Welsh victories were grand slams (60% and 75%), against a third for England (and exactly half for Ireland).
+England is the only nations totalling 4 non-slam victories (shown as grey or faded colours in the figure).
+Overall, out of 19 Six Nations Tournaments, there were 10 grand slams, a little more than half.

 The overall hierarchy is thus: England, France, Ireland, Wales, Scotland, Italy.